Scheduling

 )

-Finally, we have the rules that depend on analyses but actually do optimization.
+Finally, we have optimization rules that depend on the analysis rules we defined above.

 (with-ruleset optimizations